The Seeds of Today’s World have been Sown; The Stage Set

 A confusion of roles begins to emerge.
 This first identity crisis is the root of all role confusions throughout history: Who am I?

 This alienation process deteriorates from generation to generation.
-Abraham is the first to reverse the disorientation process; he reintroduces G-d into life.
-Yet he is faced with a daunting challenge, to refine a world that is unreceptive and even antagonistic to anything G-dly.
+Abraham is the first to reverse the dissonance and disorientation; he reintroduces G-d into life.
+Yet he is faced with a daunting challenge, to refine a world that is unreceptive and even antagonistic to anything divine.

 Once the balance has been upset, it takes an extraordinary amount of effort and clarity to reclaim balance.
 After the balance has been lost it takes more effort to recreate harmony within chaos than it does to create harmony in the first place.
 Once the shell (kelipah) has taken control, it does not easily relinquish it.
 Once the cat has been let out of the bag and the universe feels that it is independent, it no longer wants to dance with G-d.